 For each AE, the outcome (ie, recovering/resolving, recovered/resolved, recovered/resolved with sequelae, not recovered/not resolved, fatal, unknown) and if applicable action taken (ie, dose increased, dose not changed, dose reduced, drug interrupted, drug withdrawn, not applicable, or unknown) will also be recorded on the AE CRF.
-Recovering/resolving AEs will be followed until resolution, medically stabilized, or 30 days after the study completion/termination, whichever comes first.
+Recovering/resolving AEs will be followed until resolution, medically stabilized, or 30 days after the study completion/termination visit, whichever comes first.
+Follow-up information is to be documented in the CRF.
 If the severity rating for an ongoing AE changes before the event resolves, the original AE report will be revised (ie, the event will not be reported as separate AE).
 During the course of any AE, the highest severity rating will be reported.

-Deviations from the dosage specified in the package insert (including overdosing or underdosing by <20%, abuse, and withdrawal), treatment errors (including incorrect route of administration, use of an incorrect product, and deviations from the dosing schedule defined in the package insert), failures of expected pharmacological actions, and unexpected therapeutic or clinical benefits will be followed with regard to occurrence of AEs, lack of efficacy, and/or other observations because these events may be reportable to regulatory authorities.
+Deviations from the dosage specified in the package insert (including overdosing or underdosing by >20%, abuse, and withdrawal), treatment errors (including incorrect route of administration, use of an incorrect product, and deviations from the dosing schedule defined in the package insert), failures of expected pharmacological actions, and unexpected therapeutic or clinical benefits will be followed with regard to occurrence of AEs, lack of efficacy, and/or other observations because these events may be reportable to regulatory authorities.

-Any pregnancy that occurs after administration of medicinal product will be reported on a Pregnancy Report Form and followed-up at estimated date of delivery and 1 year post-delivery, if feasible.
-Subjects who prematurely withdraw from the study because of pregnancy should be encouraged to participate in the pregnancy registry that is described in Baxalta Protocol 161301: Pregnancy Registry to collect Long-Term Safety Data from Women treated with HyQvia, if locally available.
+Any pregnancy that occurs after administration of the medicinal product, or that occurs after paternal exposure to the medicinal product, will be reported on a Pregnancy Form and followed-up at the estimated date of delivery and 1 year post-delivery, if feasible.
+The investigator will record a narrative description of the course of the pregnancy and its outcome.
+Subjects who prematurely withdraw from the study because of pregnancy should be encouraged to participate in the pregnancy registry that is described in Baxalta Protocol 161301: Pregnancy Registry to collect Long-Term Safety Data from Women treated with HYQVIA (Immune Globulin (Human) 10% with rHuPH20), if locally available.